Elering/estfeed-datahub-docs/eng/12-metering-data.md

 - The metering point operators sends a new or changed metering data message using the `meter-data` service.
 - Since the processing of metering data in the Datahub is asynchronous, the Datahub first gives a quick response whether the message was received or not.
 - The Datahub then queues the message.
+- The metering point operator verifies the result of processing, using `meter-data/status` service.
+Possible results are:
+  - `PROCESSING` - processing not finished
+  - `SUCCESSFUL` - processing finised successfully
+  - `ÈRROR` - processing finised with errors.
-- If the message is processed without errors, then the Datahub will forward no more notices to the metering point operator.
-The data are added or changed in the database and the Datahub makes the addition or change of metering data available to open suppliers through the `change` service.
-For more details, see [Data distribution](30-andmete-levitamine.md).
+- If the message is processed without errors, then the data are added or changed in the database and the Datahub makes the addition or change of metering data available to open suppliers through the `data-distribution/search` service.
+For more details, see [Data distribution](30-data-distribution.md).
-- If errors occur while processing the message, the Datahub will generate an error report and make it available to the metering point operator through the `change` service.
-For more details, see [Data distribution](30-andmete-levitamine.md).
+- If errors occur while processing the message, the Datahub will generate an error report and make it available to the metering point operator in the response of the  `meter-data/status` service.
 - The metering point operator reads the error report addressed to it and resolves it according to its internal business logic.

 > **Warning**